axoflow/axosyslog-core-docs/content/app-man-syslog-ng/pdbtool.1.md

 `dump [options]`

 Display the RADIX tree built from the patterns.
-This shows how are the patterns represented in {{% param "product.ose" %}} and it might also help to track down pattern-matching problems.
+This shows how are the patterns represented in {{% param "product.abbrev" %}} and it might also help to track down pattern-matching problems.
 The dump utility can dump the tree used for matching the PROGRAM or the MSG parts.

 - `--debug` or `-d`